int-brain-lab/iblenv/README.md

 Then, ensure that the only active applications on your computer are your system terminal and optionally a text editor.
 Close *all* other applications (this includes the web browser you may be reading this on) before continuing.
 If you leave other applications open, then worse than failing and aborting the install process, `conda` may create and install some packages in the environment but fail silently, which can cause future issues.
 Feel free to copy and paste these instructions to your text editor before closing all other applications.

-If you have adhered to the above directions, then all you have to do is, within your system terminal, navigate to the directory in which you copied over the setup files and run the command `sudo sh iblrepos_setup.sh` if you are using Mac/Linux, or `.\iblrepos_setup.cmd` if you are using Windows (you may need to launch the Windows terminal as an administrator).
+If you have adhered to the above directions, then all you have to do is launch your system terminal as an administrator, navigate to the directory in which you copied over the setup files, and run the command `.\iblrepos_setup.cmd`.
 That's it, you're done!

-### Option 2: Run all the setup commands manually
+### Option 2 (Any Operating System): Run all the setup commands manually

 Ensure that the only active applications on your computer are your system terminal and optionally a text editor.
 Close *all* other applications (this includes the web browser you may be reading this on) before continuing.
 If you leave other applications open, then worse than failing and aborting the install process, `conda` may create and install some packages in the environment but fail silently, which can cause future issues.
 Feel free to copy and paste these instructions to your text editor before closing all other applications.